 A remote second opinion may also be requested from Cleveland Clinic through the secure eCleveland Clinic MyConsult Web site.
 To request a remote second opinion, visit www.eclevelandclinic.org/myConsult.

 If you need more information, click here to contact us, chat online or call the Center for Consumer Health Information at 216.444.3771 or toll-free at 800.223.2272 ext.
 43771 to speak with a Health Educator.
 We would be happy to help you.
 Let us know if you want us to let you know about future web chat events!

-This information is provided by Cleveland Clinic as a convenience service only and is not intended to replace the medical advice of your doctor or health care provider.
-Please consult your health care provider for advice about a specific medical condition.
-Please remember that this information, in the absence of a visit with a health care professional, must be considered as an educational service only and is not designed to replace a physician's independent judgment about the appropriateness or risks of a procedure for a given patient.
-The views and opinions expressed by an individual in this forum are not necessarily the views of the Cleveland Clinic institution or other Cleveland Clinic physicians. ©Copyright 1995-2012 The Cleveland Clinic Foundation.
+This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
+Please consult your health care provider for advice about a specific medical condition. ©Copyright 1995-2011 The Cleveland Clinic Foundation.
 All rights reserved.